esp8266/Arduino/doc/PROGMEM.rst

 Intro
 -----

-On low memory devices like the arduino and esp8266 you do not want strings to be stored in RAM.
-This occurs by default on these systems.
-Declare a string ``const char * xyz = "this is a string"`` and it will use up RAM.

-The solution on these devices is to allow strings to be stored in read only memory, in Arduino this is the PROGMEM macro.
-Most of my experience is with the ESP8266 which is a 32bit micros controller.
-This device stores PROGMEM data in flash.
-The macro PROGMEM on ESP8266 is simply
+PROGMEM is a Arduino AVR feature that has been ported to ESP8266 to ensure compatability with existing Arduino libraries, as well as, saving RAM.
+On the esp8266 declaring a string such as ``const char * xyz = "this is a string"`` will place this string in RAM, not flash.
+It is possible to place a String into flash, and then load it into RAM when it is needed.
+On an 8bit AVR this process is very simple.
+On the 32bit ESP8266 there are conditions that must be met to read back from flash.

+On the ESP8266 PROGMEM is a macro:

 .. code:: cpp

     #define PROGMEM   ICACHE_RODATA_ATTR

-Which in turn is defined by:
+``ICACHE_RODATA_ATTR`` is defined by:

 .. code:: cpp

     #define ICACHE_RODATA_ATTR  __attribute__((section(".irom.text")))

 Which places the variable in the .irom.text section ie flash.

-| The key to understanding PROGMEM is to understand how the strings are
-  stored and then how they are retrieved from flash.
+Placing strings in flash requires using any of the methods above.

 | ### Declare a global string to be stored in flash.

 .. code:: cpp